vijayaadharsh-2298/UrabPiper_taskapp/README.md

 </p>

 ## Installing and Running
-The repository contains a minimal scaffolding created with (Create React App)[https://github.com/facebook/create-react-app].
+The repository contains a minimal scaffolding created with [Create React App](https://github.com/facebook/create-react-app).
 This is only meant as a starting point and you are free to change the structure if you wish.

 1. To get started, install your dependencies